-6.1.5 Funding achieved through reparations International organisation such as the World Bank and the IMF aid the states with the calculation of what is called 'war reparation cost'.
+6.1.5 Funding achieved through reparations International organisations such as the World Bank and the IMF aid the states with the calculation of what is called 'war reparation cost'.
 Essentially, it is the cost that the attacking country must bear to ensure that the other is provided with assistance for its reconstruction and development through the disruption it experienced.
-International organisations such as the United Nations, the World Bank and the IMF take part in assisting countries to figure out cost of reparation that they need to be provided with.
+International organisations such as the United Nations, the World Bank and the IMF help war-hit nations figure out the cost of reparation required.
 An instance of this is the reparation cost that Iraq had to pay for its invasion of Kuwait in 1990.
-The former was tasked to pay Kuwait a sum of US\$52.4 billion82 by the United Nations Compensation Commission, a subsidiary of the United Nations that came into existence in 1991 to process claims for losses and damages incurred as a result of Iraq's invasion.
-6.1.6 The reparation cost attribution to Iraq post its invasion of Kuwait Kuwait incurred heavy losses with respect to infrastructure and humanitarian aspects owing to the invasion set forth by Iraq, but this was made worse by the retreat move made by the latter which involved setting fire to more than 700 oil wells83 across Kuwait.
-Apart from exhausting the half of the natural fuel reserve, this also released harmful and carcinogenic substances into the atmosphere, posing serious concern towards the climatic conditions in the gulf region such as84 :
+The former was tasked to pay Kuwait a sum of US\$52.4 billion83 by the United Nations Compensation Commission, a subsidiary of the United Nations that came into existence in 1991 to process claims for losses and damages incurred due to Iraq's invasion.
+6.1.6 The reparation cost attribution to Iraq post its invasion of Kuwait Kuwait incurred massive infrastructure and humanitarian losses with respect to infrastructure and humanitarian aspects owing to Iraq's invasion.
+But this was worsened by the retreat move made by the latter, when Iraq set more than 700 oil wells84 ablaze across Kuwait.
+Apart from exhausting the half of the natural fuel reserves, this released harmful and carcinogenic substances into the atmosphere, posing serious concern towards the climatic conditions in the gulf region85:

-Role of the United Nations Compensation Commission A total of 2.7 million claims were submitted to the Commission, with a claimed value of US\$352.5 billion85.
-Around 1.5 million successful claimants received a total of \$52.4 billion in compensation after the Commission finished processing claims in 2005.
+Role of the United Nations Compensation Commission A total of 2.7 million claims were submitted to the Commission, with a claimed value of US\$352.5 billion86.
+Around 1.5 million successful claimants received a total of US\$52.4 billion in compensation after the Commission finished processing claims in 2005.
 Governments, international organisations, businesses, and people made claims, which were examined and evaluated by 19 panels of commissioners.
-The \$52.4 billion in compensation awards were delivered to the 1.5 million claimants in full as of the January 2022 payment made to the final claim with an unpaid balance.
+The US\$52.4 billion in compensation awards were delivered to the 1.5 million claimants in full as of the January 2022 payment made to the final claim with an unpaid balance.
 Post-confirmation of Iraq's responsibility towards losses and damage in Kuwait by Security Council, UNCC had the main task of fact-finding.
-The jurisdiction made by the Commission was based on two 85 "United Nations Compensation Commission", UNCC, Link
+The jurisdiction made by the Commission was based on two 86 "United Nations Compensation Commission", UNCC, Link